sporniket/sporniket-workstation/README.md

 **Sporniket workstation setup** is based on a Ubuntu 16.04 LTS workstation.

-> Do not use **Sporniket workstation setup** if this project or one of it's dependencies.
+> Do not use **Sporniket workstation setup** if this project or one of it's dependencies is not appropriate for you.

 ### Licence